Political Science Graduate Programs — Graduate Certificate, MPA, PhD

 Graduate Certificates:

-The Department of Political Science offers the Master of Public Administration (MPA), and the PhD in Public Administration and Public Policy is offered jointly by the Auburn University Department of Political Science and the Auburn University at Montgomery Department of Political Science and Public Administration.
+The Department of Political Science offers the Master of Public Administration (MPA) and the PhD in Public Administration and Public Policy.
 Graduates from the MPA program are employed as managers, planners, and directors in city, state, and local government agencies and federal government programs; they also serve as program officers, development directors, executive directors, and senior administrators in local and national nonprofit organizations.
-The Department of Political Science also offers two graduate certificates: Graduate Certificate in NonProfit Organizations and Community Governance and Graduate Certificate in Elections Administration.
+The Department of Political Science also offers four graduate certificates: Graduate Certificate in Economic Development, Graduate Certificate in Election Administration, Graduate Certificate in Global Public Service, and Graduate Certificate in Non-Profit Organizations and Community Governance.

-For more information about the MPA program, see http://www.cla.auburn.edu/polisci/graduate-programs/mpa/.
+- For more information about the MPA program, see http://www.cla.auburn.edu/polisci/graduate-programs/mpa/.

-For more information about the PhD program, see http://www.cla.auburn.edu/polisci/graduate-programs/phd-in-public-administration-and-public-policy/.
+- For more information about the PhD program, see http://www.cla.auburn.edu/polisci/graduate-programs/phd-in-public-administration-and-public-policy/.

 Master of Public Administration